Package 'm61r'

 Description

-Re-arrange your data.frame in ascending or descending order and given one or several columns.
+Re-arrange your data.frame in ascending or descending order given one or several columns.

 Usage